How do I know if I qualify for Graduation with Distinction or Distinction in the Major?

 - The GPA cut off for August graduates is always the same as the cut off for spring GPA cutoff.

-Please see the Undergraduate Catalog for information about several ways in which the College of Letters & Science recognizes academic excellence achieved by L&S undergraduates.
+Please see the Guide for information about several ways in which the College of Letters & Science recognizes academic excellence achieved by L&S undergraduates.